 - Dried Shrimp paste – This ingredient is often found as a hard paste.
 Before it can be used it is customary to heat it directly on the flame of a burner until it is particularly pungent.

 - Palm Sugar – The palm sugar I see in Australia is a pale beige colour.
 In Bali it is dark brown and rich looking.
 Usually a sauce is made from the sugar and spooned into sweet and savoury dishes.
-I found Ayam Coconut Palm sugar syrup to the most similar substitute.
+I found Coconut Palm sugar syrup to the most similar substitute.

 - Fried Shallot – These are purchased as a crisp chip like product in the supermarket.
 You can deep fry your own french eschallot until brown for a similar effect, but most places simply purchase the commercial variety.
 I used both methods at different cooking schools.

-So like I said, if you weren’t reading all these notes you would have been finished making dinner by now.
+Like I said, if you weren’t reading all these notes you would have been finished making dinner by now.
 There recipe is so simple and easy.

 - 250 gm bean spouts